cloudmesh-community/book/chapters/prg/python/google-colab/python-google-colab.md

 ## Programming in Google Colab

-In this video we will learn how to create a simple, Colab Notebook.
+In this video, we will learn how to create a simple, Colab Notebook.

 Required Installations